欧美日b大片

 Political Overview

-The Government initiated the process of establishing the “Office of a War and Economic Crimes Court for Liberia” through an Executive Order on May 2, 2024.
-The Court will investigate atrocities committed during Liberia’s fourteen years of civil war and will aim to hold responsible parties accountable for their crimes.
+The Government of Liberia has established the “Office of a War and Economic Crimes Court for Liberia” through an Executive Order on May 2, 2024.
+The Court will investigate atrocities committed during Liberia’s 14 years of civil war and will aim to hold responsible parties accountable for their crimes.
 On May 3, 2024, the Liberian Senate and House of Representatives endorsed a joint resolution in support of the mechanisms for the court’s establishment.
-The process leading to the recruitment of officials to administer the affairs of the court has commenced.

 Economic Overview